In3tinct/See-SURF/README.md

 # See-SURF

-## Project title
-Python based scanner to find potential SSRF parameters in a web application.
+A Python based scanner to find potential SSRF parameters in a web application.

 ## Motivation
 SSRF being one of the critical vulnerabilities out there in web, i see there was no tool which would automate finding potential